StydeNet/html/docs/menu-generator.md

 `['title' => 'Contact me']`

-If no title is set and you are using the translator text options, it will search for a lang key for the menu item, following this convention: `menu.[key]`, for example:
+If no title is set and you are using the translate texts option, it will search for a lang key for the menu item, following this convention: `menu.[key]`, for example:

 ```
 [